margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When looking at these flowers I appreciate, someone else is drawing these flowers, and someone is appreciating them in their home.
 When folding towels I appreciate those folding towels somewhere else.
 When walking on the urban streets of Richmond, I think of the urban streets in New York, Argentina, and Memphis.
+When walking into a restaurant, I think of walking into a restaurant somewhere else on a Monday.

 It's all one.